rodgerbenham/prepo/README.md

 run `prepo_bib_gen.rb`.
 All `citet` and `cite` references in p.tex with codes matching the folder names in the parent directory will be parsed and the output will form a bib file containing only the entries you reference.

+This is intended to overwrite `p.bib` in the current directory, but I don't want to be destructive here.
+Do so with care.

 Note that this only supports entries you have stored in prepo and ignores anything else.
 For physical assets that do not have a digital PDF resource, form a `this.bib` file